 Depending on the opening of your terrarium you may find a funnel or long-handled spoons come in handy for this step!

 Once your dirt covers the layer of sphagnum moss by an inch, add your plant then cover the root system with more soil.

-At this stage, if you want to make a beach-themed terrarium, use your funnel to gently add a layer of sand on the top of your soil.
+At this stage, if you want to make a beach-themed terrarium, use your funnel to gently add a layer of sand on the top.
 Alternatively, make a woodland terrarium by pressing some green moss down onto the soil.